LukasJanusk/War-Game/README.md

    a. draw from shuffled deck.<br>
    b. randomly decide player to go first.<br>
    c. drawing from players deck phase.
 Game loop starts here(optionally can make user type "draw" to initialize this         phase.<br>
    d. placing on table phase.
 We should type which cards have been placed.
-Here __str__ methind should work(optionaly        implement visuals how cards can be represented on table using unicode symbols)
+Here __str__ methind should work(optionaly        implement visuals how cards can be represented on table using unicode symbols)<br>
    e. comparing phase<br>
    f. war phase if equal value cards have been placed and comparing again.(war according to wiki is one car face down        second is face up.<br>
    g. taking phase (whoever wins cards takes them to their current deck)<br>